The top 15 Taiwanese restaurants in Toronto

 Here are my picks for the top Taiwanese restaurants in Toronto.

-I only recently realized that Lohas means "Lifestyle of Health and Sustainability", but for me it just means yummy Taiwanese noodle soups.
-Despite its rather unremarkable location (alongside many similar-looking restaurants in First Markham Place), this modest restaurant has a steady stream of regulars.
-Noodles are the specialty; my go-to is the minced pork noodle with bean sauce.
-At just under $6, coupling it with one of their milk teas is a great way to round off a weekend evening.
+Despite its rather unremarkable location at First Markham Place, this modest restaurant has a steady stream of regulars.
+Noodles are the specialty; my go-to is the minced pork noodle with bean sauce for just $6.
+Couple it with one of their milk teas for a cheap and satisfying meal.

 Join the conversation Load comments